RISE-UNIBAS/humanities_data_benchmark/README.md

 - **Response**: Model's answer containing metadata and output.
 - **Score**: Evaluation result indicating model performance.
 - **Scoring Function**: Function that evaluates the model's response, implemented via the `score_answer` method.
-- **Test**: A specific instance of a benchmark run with a particular configuration (provider, model, temperature, role description, prompt file, dataclass).
 - **Test Configuration**: Parameters for running a test, stored in `benchmarks_tests.csv`.
 - **Text file**: Textual input for the task.
 Text files are paired with ground truth files.